MichalUrbaniakQA/Mvn-client/README.md

 How to:
 - create a jar file
-- create "config.txt" in the same folder like .jar
+- create "config.txt" in the same folder as .jar
 - in the "config.txt" put:

 mavenPath-e.g.:MAVEN_HOME,